 Although Ferrlecit does not require a test dose, it is recommended for people who have a history of drug allergies.
 This treatment consists of a 62.5 mg/5 mL injection in a single-dose vial.
 The recommended dose is 125 to 250 mg given over the course of two or more treatments.

 Also known as Feraheme or Rienso, this iron infusion is often used for patients with chronic kidney disease and who cannot take oral iron supplements.
 The recommended dosage is a single dose of 1020 mg or two doses of 510 mg given 3 to 8 days apart.

 Also known as InFeD, Dexiron, or CosmoFer, test dosing is recommended prior to undertaking treatment due to the risk of allergic reaction.
-Doses are administered intravenously at 2ml or less per day, and doses can be calculated with the formula below.
+Doses are administered intravenously at 2 mL or less per day, and doses can be calculated with the formula below.

-- Dose (mL) = 0.0442 (Desired hemoglobin – Observed hemoglobin) x lean body weight in kg + (0.26 x lean body weight)
+- Dose (mL) = 0.0442 (Desired hemoglobin – Observed hemoglobin) x lean body weight in kg + (0.26 x lean body weight).

-Also known as Venofer, this infusion can be administered no more than three times a week with a maximum dose of 200mg, not exceeding 1000mg within two weeks.
+Also known as Venofer, this infusion can be administered no more than three times a week with a maximum dose of 200 mg, not exceeding 1000 mg within two weeks.
 Test dosing is recommended for patients who have a history of drug allergies.

-How much does an iron IV cost?
+How Much does an IV Iron Infusion Cost?